Tel: +61 7 5459 4669 or 0421 922 656

 Catherine Manathunga is an historian who draws together expertise in historical, sociological and cultural studies research to bring an innovative perspective to educational research, particularly focusing on the higher education sector.
 She has worked for over 27 years in universities throughout Australia and Aotearoa New Zealand.
 Her research interests include doctoral education, especially focusing on intercultural supervision pedagogies; transnational histories of universities in Australia, Aotearoa New Zealand and Ireland; academic work and identities; the history of Australian and Aotearoa New Zealand international student programs, especially the Colombo Plan and supervising African doctoral students.

-Director of USC Indigenous and Transcultural Research Centre; Professor of Marketing
+Professor of Marketing; Director of the Indigenous and Transcultural Research Centre

 A/Professor Maria Raciti Maria’s is a marketing academic who is passionate about widening participation in Australian higher education.
 Maria uses social marketing and services marketing tools and techniques to bring about the greater good—being the active pursuit of equity, (e)quality of life and betterment.